Why Orton‑Gillingham Tutoring Isn’t Working for Your Child

 Key elements of a more effective plan

-Root‑cause snapshot first, so support targets the exact missing skills. - Speech‑to‑print pathway rebuilt (sounds → letters → words → meaning). - High‑intensity, short daily practice instead of one long weekly session. - Orthographic mapping and multisensory work used strategically, not as routines for their own sake. - Parent coaching so progress continues between sessions, not just during them.
+Root‑cause snapshot first, so support targets the exact missing skills. - Speech‑to‑print pathway rebuilt (sounds → letters → words → meaning). - High‑intensity, short daily practice instead of one long weekly session. - Orthographic mapping and multisensory work are used strategically, not as routines for their own sake. - Parent coaching so progress continues between sessions, not just during them.

 Structured literacy and explicit, systematic instruction provide the backbone.
 For kids who are far behind, that structure has to be much more targeted and intensive.